 I'm a novelist and journalist who has alway wanted to write fiction.
 My first novel, The Art of Baking Blind, was published in 2014 by Hodder, and nine other countries.
 The Farm at the Edge of the World, followed in 2016, and in 2017 became a bestseller in France.
 Anatomy of a Scandal heralds a shift in genre: part courtroom drama, part portrait of a marriage, part psychological thriller, it will be published in January 2018 by Simon & Schuster UK and Emily Bestler Books, US, and translated into 17 other languages.
 I'm now completing another novel in a similar vein - exploring what happens when women's lives are touched by darkness or crime.

 Though I didn’t start writing fiction in earnest before I turned 40, I have put pen to paper – or fingers to a keyboard – every day of my career.
 Before writing novels, I was a journalist, writing under the byline Sarah Hall.
 After journalism college and work at The Times, I trained with the Press Association and spent 11 years on The Guardian as a news reporter, health correspondent and political correspondent.
 I left after having my second baby and began to freelance.

 Long before that, I read English at Brasenose College, Oxford.
 Reading Beowulf may not have helped me become a novelist but reading and thinking about writing for three years undoubtedly did.
-I now live just outside Cambridge with my husband and two young children and when I'm not writing or reading, I love to swim, read and bake.
+I now live just outside Cambridge with my husband, two young children, geriatric cat and puppy.
+When I'm not writing, I love to walk, run, read.